 Messrs.
-Brooks, Hoffman, Meyer, and Wallop serve as members of the Audit Committee, with Mr. Meyer as Chairman.
-The Audit Committee, which consists of members who are "independent" as defined in the current NYSE listing standards and regulations adopted by the SEC under the federal securities laws, met eight times in 2003.
-The Audit Committee appoints independent accountants to serve as auditors for the following year, subject to ratification by the shareholders at the Annual Meeting; meets periodically with the independent auditors, internal auditors, and appropriate personnel responsible for the management of the Company and subsidiary companies concerning the adequacy of internal controls and the objectivity of the financial reporting of the Company; reviews and oversees the independence of the Company's independent auditors; reviews and discusses the Company's internal audit function and its personnel; and preapproves the hiring of the independent auditors for audit and non-audit services and reviews and approves the scope of the audit and fees for such audit and non-audit services performed by the independent auditors.
-The independent auditors and the Company's management and internal auditors each meet alone with the Audit Committee several times during the year and have access at any time to the Audit Committee.
-The Board of Directors has determined, in its business judgment, that each member of the Audit Committee is financially literate, at least one member of the Audit Committee meets the NYSE standard of having accounting or related financial management expertise and that Mr. Meyer meets the SEC criteria of an "audit committee financial expert".
+Brooks, Hoffman, Meyer, and Van Riper serve as members of the Audit Committee, with Mr. Meyer as Chairman.
+The Audit Committee, which consists of members who are "independent" as defined in the current NYSE listing standards and regulations adopted by the SEC under the federal securities laws, met twelve times in 2005.
+The Audit Committee appoints independent registered public accountants to serve as auditors for the following year, subject to ratification by the shareholders at the annual meeting; meets periodically with the independent registered public accountants, internal auditors, and appropriate personnel responsible for the management of the Company and subsidiary companies concerning the adequacy of internal controls and the objectivity of the financial reporting of the Company; reviews and oversees the independence of the Company's independent registered public accountants; reviews and discusses the Company's internal audit function and its personnel; and pre-approves the hiring of the independent registered public accountants for audit and non-audit services and reviews and approves the scope of the audit and fees for such audit and non-audit services performed by the independent registered public accountants.
+The independent registered public accountants and the Company's management and internal auditors each meet alone with the Audit Committee several times during the year and have access at any time to the Audit Committee.
+The Board of Directors has determined, in its business judgment, that each member of the Audit Committee is financially literate, at least one member of the Audit Committee meets the NYSE standard of having accounting or related financial management expertise and that Messrs.
+Van Riper and Meyer each meet the SEC criteria of an "audit committee financial expert".

 Messrs.
 Edwards, Hoffman, McNally, Powers, and Ratcliffe serve as members of the Executive Committee, with Mr. Ratcliffe as Chairman.
-The Executive Committee, which did not meet in 2003, exercises, during the intervals between the meetings of the Board of Directors, all the powers of the Board of Directors in the management of the business, properties and affairs of the Company, except certain powers enumerated in the By-Laws of the Company.
+The Executive Committee, which met one time in 2005, exercises, during the intervals between the meetings of the Board of Directors, all the powers of the Board of Directors in the management of the business, properties and affairs of the Company, except certain powers enumerated in the By-Laws of the Company.

 Messrs.
-Brooks, Edwards, McNally, Swift, and Wallop serve as members of the Compensation Committee, with Mr. Edwards as Chairman.
-The Compensation Committee, which consists of Directors who are "independent" as defined in the current NYSE listing standards and regulations adopted by the SEC under the federal securities laws met four times in 2003.
-The Compensation Committee is charged with the duties of conducting an annual appraisal of the performance of the Chief Executive Officer and, determining the remuneration (salary plus additional compensation and benefits) of the Chief Executive Officer and, after consultation with the Chief Executive Officer and the Chairman of the Board of Directors, the remuneration of other members of the Company's key management group; evaluating the performance of the Chairman of the Board of Directors; determining stock option grants under the Company's Option Plan; recommending (for approval) to the Board of Directors pension changes, and other significant benefits or perquisites; and reviewing the existing members of the Company's key management group and the plans for the development of qualified candidates, and reporting to the Board of Directors annually.
+Brooks, Edwards, McNally, Swift, and Van Riper serve as members of the Compensation Committee, with Mr. Edwards as Chairman.
+The Compensation Committee, which consists of Directors who are "independent" as defined in the current NYSE listing standards and regulations adopted by the SEC under the federal securities laws met six times in 2005.
+The Compensation Committee is charged with the duties of conducting an annual appraisal of the performance of the Chief Executive Officer and, determining the remuneration (salary plus additional compensation and benefits) of the Chief Executive Officer and, after consultation with the Chief Executive Officer and the Chairman of the Board of Directors, the remuneration of other members of the Company's key management group; evaluating the performance of the Chairman of the Board of Directors; determining equity grants under the Company's 2005 Incentive Award Plan; recommending (for approval) to the Board of Directors pension changes, and other significant benefits or perquisites; and reviewing the existing members of the Company's key management group and the plans for the development of qualified candidates, and reporting to the Board of Directors annually.